Robert Godlonton: Confrontation with Lieut-Governor Stockenström

 Godlonton's early political career was taken up by a long campaign against the Lieutenant-Governor of the Eastern Cape, Andries Stockenström.

 Stockenström, who professed considerable respect for the Xhosa, had developed a completely new frontier policy that involved the exchange of diplomatic agents as reliable "ambassadors" between the Cape Colony and the Xhosa Chiefs.
 This system was underlain by formal treaties to guard the border and return any stolen cattle from either side.
 Importantly, Stockenström forbade colonial expansion into Xhosa land.
 With this key provision, the treaty system soon brought a degree of peace to the frontier.

 However many frontier colonists resented Stockenström's restrictions on their expansion into Xhosa land.
 As one settler ominously remarked of the Xhosa lands: "The appearance of the country is very fine, it will make excellent sheep farms."

 Godlonton swiftly came to the forefront as the leader of this Eastern Cape settler movement.
 He used his newspapers to condemn Stockenström's treaty system and advocate seizing the Xhosa lands.
 He also used his considerable influence in the religious institutions of the 1820 Settlers to drive his opinions, declaring that "the British race was selected by God himself to colonise Kaffraria".
 In the face of massive pressure and ruinous lawsuits, Stockenström was eventually dismissed and his treaty system was dismantled by Governor Maitland.
-A fresh wave of frontier conflicts soon broke out, eventually building up to the Amatola War which equpted in 1846.
+A fresh wave of frontier conflicts soon broke out, eventually building up to the Amatola War which erupted in 1846.

 Stockenström died soon afterwards but crucially, Godlonton's attacks on him and his treaty system made an opponent of Stockenström's friend and ally John Molteno, who would come to confront Godlonton's political movement decades later.